Robert Romano (ER)

 Robert "Rocket" Romano, M.D., F.A.C.S. is a fictional character in the medical drama ER, portrayed by American actor Paul McCrane.
 He was introduced in the fourth season as a recurring character.
-He evolves from being a surgical attending physician to Chief of Staff at Chicago's County General Hospital, with McCrane being promoted to series regular from the sixth season until his death in the tenth season.
+He evolves from being a surgical attending physician to chief of staff at Chicago's County General Hospital, with McCrane being promoted to series regular from the sixth season until his death in the tenth season.

-Known for his sarcastic and nasty comments, Romano provides an antagonistic force during his time in the series.
+Romano is known for his abrasive personality and sarcastic comments, He typically serves as an antagonist during his time on the series.

 McCrane returned to make one further guest appearance in the final season.

 Development

 Romano was a recurring character during the fourth and fifth seasons of the series.
 He became a regular character during the sixth-season premiere.
 In a script from the sixth season, Romano is described as having "no soul".

 In an interview with the Orlando Sentinel, McCrane discussed the sequence in which Romano loses his arm in a helicopter accident during the ninth season premiere.
 McCrane explained: "In terms of my action, I stood up, continuing a motion of having picked up this chart that fell on the tarmac.
 I swung my arm up and was yanked back by a cable [...] and at whatever point would have been accurate, when my arm was on its way up, they painted in the dismembered part flying up and off camera."
-McCrane's arm was hidden while there was a prothesis fitted over his shoulder.
+The effect was achieved by fitting a prosthesis onto McCrane's shoulder while he kept his arm hidden within his clothing.
 According to The New York Times, it took McCrane just 20 minutes to shoot, but digitally creating and animating the helicopter, the blood, the wind and the Chicago skyline took the Stargate team a full week.

 The character was killed off halfway through the tenth season.
 McCrane was disappointed by the producers' decision, but knew his character "had run its course".
-Producer Chris Chulack went on by stating "Even a horrific helicopter accident last season - in which his arm was severed, ending his career as a surgeon - could not curtail his inappropriate, sarcastic remarks.
+Producer Chris Chulack went on by stating "Even a horrific helicopter accident last season – in which his arm was severed, ending his career as a surgeon – could not curtail his inappropriate, sarcastic remarks.
 There wasn't much to be done."

 After McCrane left the main cast of ER, he went on to direct multiple episodes of the series along with Laura Innes after her departure in Season 13.